barsoom/auctionet_single_sign_on_plug/README.md

 ### Auctionet setup

 Ensure you have created a `SingleSignOnApplication` record in auctionet dev that matches this app.
-The `sso_logout_url` should be something like `http://192.168.50.1:4000`.
+The `sso_login_url` should be something like `http://192.168.50.1:4000`.

 ### Trying it out